-A review of college algebra and trigonometry in preparation for Calculus I. Topics include functions; solving equations; logarithmic and exponential functions; trigonometric functions; solving trigonometric equations; graphing functions.
+This course is a review of college algebra and trigonometry in preparation for Calculus I. Topics include algebraic functions, algebraic equations, logarithmic and exponential functions, trigonometric functions, trigonometric equations, and graphs of functions.
 Three hours lecture per week.
 Credit, three semester hours.

-(Prerequisite: ACT Math Score of 19 or above and high school trigonometry or successful completion of MAT 1233 and high school trigonometry)
+(Prerequisite: ACT Math Score of 19 or above and high school trigonometry or successful completion of MAT 1233/1234 and high school trigonometry)